bencevans/node-finch-robot/README.md

 ## Usage

-node-finch uses the [node-hid](https://github.com/node-hid/node-hid) library to communicate with the USB device. node-hid requires system level dependencies in order to control the USB device.
+node-finch-robot uses the [node-hid](https://github.com/node-hid/node-hid) library to communicate with the USB device. node-hid requires system level dependencies in order to control the USB device.
 On Linux you'll need `libudev-dev` or for Ubuntu versions missing libusb.h, you'll need `libusb-1.0-0-dev`.
 Now require the module and initialise an instance.

 Ubuntu Users: `sudo apt-get install -y libusb-1.0-0-dev`